LazaroJoseph/NexLink-PEOO4B/README.md

 **#English**

-On line 181, adjust the path according to where the document is
+On line 181, adjust the path according to where the document is in the system.

 **#Português**

-Na linha 181, ajuste o caminho de acordo com onde está a planilha.
+Na linha 181, ajuste o caminho de acordo com onde está a planilha no sistema.